UniversalDevicesInc-PG3/udi-poly-ELK/README.md

       - In Stay, Away, Night and Vacation Mode, set triggered for any Entry/Exit Delay Nodes when they are violated.
       - In Night mode, set triggered for Night Delay Nodes when they are triggered
 - Poll Voltages
   - Enabled to poll the voltages on the Area's Zones.
 The ELK doesn't push voltages changes, they must be polled.
 By default this is False.
-Enabling this creates more traffic so this is off by default.
+Enabling this creates more traffic so it is off by default.
 You can query individual zones to get updates in a program, or enable to have then updated with each short poll.
+If you set this to True, you must also enable the Poll Voltage on each zone that you want voltages to be updated.
+This polling is doen on short poll intervals.
 - Zones Violated
   - The number of Zones currently in Logical Status of Violated, regardless of the Armed Status.
 This does not mean the zone caused an Alarm, it only means the zone logical status is Violated
 - Zones Bypassed